Tanama Tales

 • Privacy Policy

-You are here: Home / Blog / One Day in Frankfurt: 7 Phenomenal Things To Do
+You are here: Home / Blog / One Day in Frankfurt: Great Things To Do in Frankfurt

 Blog Germany Travel

-One Day in Frankfurt: 7 Phenomenal Things To Do
+One Day in Frankfurt: Great Things To Do in Frankfurt

-I know a lot of people use the city as a transit or layover point.
-I had the option to fly there and move on to my next destination right away.
+I know a lot of people use Frankfurt as a transit or layover point.
+When I visited, I had the option to fly there and move on to my next destination right away.

 Nevertheless, a little voice inside kept telling me to spend some time in the city.
-And, that is what we did.
+And, that is what my husband and I did.

 That ended up being a fantastic decision.
-Frankfurt captured me with its sunny weather, cheerful atmosphere, whimsical river views and the fact that a lot of people walk with sausage in hand.
+Frankfurt captured me with its sunny weather, cheerful atmosphere, whimsical river views, and the fact that a lot of people walk with a sausage in hand.

 Plus, having a German last name (I am a sixth-generation descendant of a German) helped me to fit in with the locals.

-This post provides options for those who want to spend a phenomenal day in Frankfurt.
-Here are my 7 recommendations!
+This article provides options for those who want to spend one day in Frankfurt (a phenomenal day, by the way).
+Here are my top recommendations to plan a great Frankfurt itinerary!

 Frankfurt, Germany, Main River, Old Town